normano/c5store/README.md

 # C5Store

 Stands for ConfigStore.
-This library provides a unfied store for configuration and secrets.
+This library provides a unified store for configuration and secrets.

 # Concept